KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 > For entropy, embodiment is the throne —
 > the seat of dispersive sovereignty,
 > where fragmentation crowns itself
-> in the furthest room from Source.
+> in the furthest room from Aion.
 >
 > But the throne is self-consuming.
 > And the furnace refines.